 Tractor (Jake Barton)The team brick, he is also keen history buff, and is working on his Ph.D in the subject.
 Married to Vanity Girl, whom he pursued romantically when they were both Whateley students.
 Looks like a good ol' boy, but looks can be deceiving.

 - Genius Bruiser: despite his appearance, he is quite intelligent, and an avid student of ancient history especially.
-In the second generation stories he's finished his Ph.D, teaching history at Whateley, and serves as faculty adviser to Laura "Cerulea" Samuels.
+In the second generation stories, he's finished his Ph.D, is teaching history at Whateley, and serves as faculty adviser to Laura "Cerulea" Samuels.